ppy/osu-wiki/wiki/Tournaments/OTR/2026/en.md

    - Finals: 19 beatmaps.
    - Grand Finals: 19 beatmaps.
 4. The Qualifier mappool consists of 4 No Mod, 2 Hidden, 2 Hard Rock and 3 Double Time beatmaps.
 There are no bans and no tiebreaker in Qualifiers.
 5. The Group Stage mappool consists of 5 No Mod, 2 Hidden, 2 Hard Rock, 3 Double Time, 3 Forced Mod and 1 tiebreaker.
 Each team has 1 ban.
 6. The Quarterfinals and Semifinals mappools each consist of 5 No Mod, 3 Hidden, 3 Hard Rock, 3 Double Time, 3 Forced Mod and 1 tiebreaker.
 Each team has 2 bans.
-7. The Finals and Grand Finals mappools each consist of 5 No Mod, 3 Hidden, 3 Hard Rock, 4 Double Time, 4  Forced Mod and 1 tiebreaker.
+7. The Finals and Grand Finals mappools each consist of 6 No Mod, 3 Hidden, 3 Hard Rock, 4 Double Time, 3 Forced Mod and 1 tiebreaker.
 Each team has 2 bans.
 8. All beatmaps must be played with the [No Fail](/wiki/Gameplay/Game_modifier/No_Fail) mod enabled, unless stated otherwise.
-9. FreeMod beatmaps must be played with one player on each team using [Hidden](/wiki/Gameplay/Game_modifier/Hidden) and the other player using [Hard Rock](/wiki/Gameplay/Game_modifier/Hard_Rock).
+9. Forced Mod beatmaps must be played with one player on each team using [Hidden](/wiki/Gameplay/Game_modifier/Hidden) and the other player using [Hard Rock](/wiki/Gameplay/Game_modifier/Hard_Rock).
    - If a player uses both Hidden and Hard Rock, that player is considered to have taken Hard Rock.
-10. Tiebreaker beatmaps follow  Forced Mod rules.
+10. Tiebreaker beatmaps will be played under [Free Mod](/wiki/Gameplay/Game_modifier#free-mod) conditions.
     - Mods other than Hidden and Hard Rock are not allowed on tiebreakers.
+    - Forced Mod restriction is not applicable for tiebreakers.

 ### Scheduling instructions